 - Considered one of the most efficient privatized car insurance systems in Canada

-- Rates appear to be declining thanks to competition & a decrease of auto insurance claims each year
+- Rates remain low due to competition & a decrease of auto insurance claims each year

 - New Brunswick auto insurance accounts for 2.8% of after tax disposable income, which is one of the lowest percentages within the nation, after Alberta

 7. Nova Scotia - $842 average annual premium

 - Much like Prince Edward Island, insurance rates are staying affordable, and even decreasing on a yearly basis

 - Low number of accident claims per year in comparison to the rest Canada